ankitbtanna/ankitbtanna/README.md

 #### :e-mail: ankittanna@hotmail.com
 #### :pushpin: Brisbane, QLD, Australia
 ----
-<p style="font-weight:400;font-size:30px">I’m a motivated individual with 11+ years of experience in Frontend/NodeJS application development.
+<p style="font-weight:400;font-size:30px">I’m a motivated individual with 14+ years of experience in Frontend/NodeJS application development.
 I have worked in several domains like Mining, Banking, Oil and Gas, eLearning, eCommerce, etc. I have played roles like developer, scrum master and trainer.
 I like to be familiar with design patterns and features of core programming languages helping me solve daily problems.
+I'm known for driving improvements in code quality and structure, championing modernisation efforts within the teams I join, and mentoring and empowering colleagues to grow their skills through open, collaborative discussion.

 <p style="font-weight:400;font-size:30px">My Medium Articles: <a href="https://medium.com/@ankitbtanna/">Medium: Ankit Tanna</a>.</p>